MicrosoftDocs/Viva/Viva/glint/setup/360-roles-permissions.md

 ---
 title: 360 User Roles and permissions
 description: Admins in Viva Glint have access to create and edit all Glint programs.
-You may, however, choose to setup an additional user role to *only* have access to edit 360 programs. ms.author: JudithWeiner
+You may, however, choose to set up an additional user role to *only* have access to edit 360 programs. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry